EVORA-project/evora-ontology/models/docs/Protein.md

   theTAGStatusOfTheSolubilizedProtein:
     name: theTAGStatusOfTheSolubilizedProtein
     description: Indicates the presence and condition of a tag on the protein after solubilization.
-Possible values include "Uncleaved Tag" (the tag is still attached to the protein), "Cleaved Tag" (the tag has been removed from the protein), and "No Tag" (the protein does not have a tag)
+Possible values include 'Uncleaved Tag' (the tag is still attached to the protein), 'Cleaved Tag' (the tag has been removed from the protein), and 'No Tag' (the protein does not have a tag)
     title: TAG status of the solubilized protein
     domain_of:
     - Protein